fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## CamVid

 The [Cambridge-driving Labeled Video Database](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) (CamVid) is the first collection of videos with object class semantic labels, complete with metadata.
 The database provides ground truth labels that associate each pixel with one of 32 semantic classes.
 I have used a modified version of CamVid with 11 semantic classes and all images reshaped to 480x360.
 The training set has 367 images, the validation set 101 images and is known as [CamSeq01](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamSeq01/).
+The best result of **73.2 mIoU** were also obtained with one-off training of FCN-8s.

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|